jl4282/ModestWear/README.md

 - [passport-facebook](https://github.com/jaredhanson/passport-facebook): We want to login through Facebook, so we chose passport-facebook because it is the module recommended by Passport.
 We need to still research how to actually get data from a user's Facebook page, and how to add it to the database.
 Right now Passport-Facebook is only working in a separate test app `fb.js`, although we need to add it to the main application.

 ###Point Values
-- MVC (1) - we want to lay out the project in a Model - View - Controller format
+- MVC (1)
+  - I want to lay out the project in a Model - View - Controller format
+  - Need to research Polymer and MVC
+- Using pre-built Express project templates (1) - created `app using npm install express-generator`
-- Phantom.js (3) - We want to use Phantom.js to test our routes
+- Phantom.js (3)
+  - We want to use Phantom.js to test our routes
+  - Need to research it more [here](http://phantomjs.org/)
 - Less (1?) - If we need to add any aditional CSS we want to use LESS
 - Minification (1) - We want to minify everything on our production server
+- grunt to automatically (1):
+  - precompile Less (if used)
-- grunt to automatically precompile Less and run scraping algorithms and minify the files (1)
+  - run scraping algorithms
+  - minify the files
 - JSHint (1) - we want to install JSHint for SublimeText2
 - User Authentication (3)- hopefully use Facebook
 - CSS Framework (1) - Either Material Design Lite or the framework that Polymer comes with.